helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 * not to add any default or discovered configuration sources via the normal discovery mechanisms (this file will instead specify exactly what configuration sources will apply for this example application)
 * not to add any discovered converters (this application does not require them)
+* to add the `environment-variables` configuration source first
+* to add the `system-properties` configuration source second
-* to add a configuration source of type `oci-secrets` with characteristics
+* to add a configuration source of type `oci-secrets` third, with characteristics:
   * It will attempt to fetch a value for any configuration property name that matches the `accept-pattern`'s regular expression value, and none other.
   * It will look in the vault identified by the (OCID) value of the `vault-ocid` setting, in the compartment identified